mattermost/docs/source/onboard/cloud-groups.rst

 Why do my LDAP users and groups exist in Mattermost, but my groups have no members?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order for Mattermost to detect group membership correctly, and to automatically add users to the group configured in the **System Console**, you must use one of the following AD/LDAP attributes to represent group members in Mattermost: ``member`` or ``uniqueMember``.
-These attributes use a ``Distinguished Name`` as the value on groups.
+In order for Mattermost to detect group membership correctly and automatically add users to the group configured in the **System Console**, you must use one of the following AD/LDAP attributes to represent group members in Mattermost: ``member`` or ``uniqueMember``.
+These attributes use a ``Distinguished Name`` as the value of groups.

 .. note::